ShamuoonHaider/NextJs-basics/rendering/README.md

 Client Components have full access to the client environment, such as the browser, allowing them to use state, effects, and event listeners for handling interactivity

 They can also access browser-exclusive APIs like geolocation or localStorage, allowing you to build UI for specific use cases

+Static Rendering
+Static rendering is a server rendering strategy where we generate HTML pages when building our application

+Think of it as preparing all your content in advance - before any user visits your site

+Once build, these pages can be caches by CDNs and served instantly to users.With this approach, the same pre-rendered page can be shared among different users, giving your app a significant performance boost.

+Static rendering is perfect for things like blog posts, e-commerce product listings, documentation, and marketing pages